u-Kuro/Kanshi.Anime-Recommendation/README.md

    - The Android app only runs on WebView for the moment so update pauses when app is not visible.
    - The Web page is static so updates may also stop when the tab is closed.
    - Anilist Request Limits to 50 anime per page/request might slow down update when getting all available anime information.
    - App Kanshi.VI can also be slow due to the Amount of Anime 10000+ being Loaded.
-(This can be temporarily fixed by adding filters i.e wscore>=N to limit visible anime)
+(This can be temporarily fixed by adding filters i.e limit top wscore: N to limit visible anime)